 Initially Kanban technique was introduced by Toyota in late 1940s who started optimization and aimed to have just enough equipment to meet the production needs and not to store excessive materials, details, etc in order to reduce the wastes.
 They were using Kanban cards that were organized into three bins (for three departments – the shop, back store, supplier) and allowed to track the movement of the inventory to make sure that the shop has just enough items.

 Kanban got very popular across many other industries as it was very flexible, visual and very simple.
 If you want to organize your boards in Kanban style, there are two ways how you can do this: by organizing your boards in Kanban style or using the Board views of Kanban.

-For example, you have a small factory that produces custom-made bicycles, and you need to use the boards to track inventory:
+Let's say for example you have a small factory that produces custom-made bicycles and you need to use the boards to track inventory:

 In this board you have the list of all the items that are used in the production, and you need to make sure that you always have enough.
 Every time the item is used, the team members update the status demonstrating how many items are left, and once there is just one item left (or any other critical amount), you can simply drag and drop this pulse into a group of pulses “Need to be ordered”.